garbles/concave/README.md

 const nextGlobalState = userNameLens.set(globalState, "Gabey Baby");
 ```

-You may have noticed that it is probably common to make property (`keyof Refinement`) refinements and so we can just write a helper function to do this.
+You may have noticed that it is probably common to make `keyof` refinements and so we can just write a helper function to do this.

 ```ts
 declare function prop<State, Refinement, Key extends keyof Refinement>(